By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

 Philip is author of the Rough Guide to Game Parks of South Africa.

-Addo Elephant NP has been recently expanded and is the third largest national park in the country.
-It is the best place in South Africa to see large herds of elephants.
-The elephants are incredibly relaxed and the low coastal vegetation and numerous waterholes offer very good opportunities to observe their social behaviour.
-The other Big Five species are also present, but not regularly seen.
-Algoa Bay here has produced sightings of both great white sharks and southern right whales.
+Addo Elephant NP has recently been expanded and is now the third largest national park in the country.
+It is one of the best places in South Africa to see large herds of elephant.
+The elephants are incredibly relaxed, and the numerous waterholes offer very good opportunities to observe their social behavior.
+The other Big Five species are also present, but not as regularly seen.

-Addo encompasses five distinct vegetation areas: Albany thicket (dense woodland), fynbos (fine-leaved plants), forest, Nama karoo (dry shrubland) and Indian Ocean coastal belt.
-The vegetation in the main area open to tourists is the succulent spekboom, a low growing coastal scrub plant and the main food for the elephants.
+Addo encompasses five distinct vegetation areas: Albany thicket (dense woodland), fynbos (fine-leaved plants), forest, Nama Karoo (dry shrubland) and Indian Ocean coastal belt.
+The characteristic vegetation of the main area open to tourists is Albany thicket, which is dominated by spekboom (literally ‘bacon tree’), a low-growing succulent shrub that forms the main food for the elephants.

 Weather & Climate

-Unlike what happens in parks in other areas of South Africa, the rainfall of summer (October to April) at Addo Elephant doesn’t entirely cease in the winter months (May to September).
+Unlike in most other parks elsewhere in South Africa, the summer rainfall (October to April) at Addo doesn’t entirely cease in the winter months (May to September).
 It just diminishes, along with the heat.
 In fact, the midwinter nighttime temperatures can sometimes drop to freezing.